Falih Al-Fayyad

-Falih Faisal Fahad Al-Fayyad (فالح الفياض; born 27 March 1956) is an Iraqi politician, former head and advisor of the National Security Council, and the current chairman of the Popular Mobilization Commission (PMC).
+Falih Faisal Fahad Al-Fayyad (فالح فيصل فهد الفياض; born 27 March 1956) is an Iraqi politician, former national security advisor, and the current chairman of the Popular Mobilization Forces (PMF).
 He is also the founder of the Ataa Movement.

 Biography

 Al-Fayyad was born on 27 March 1956 in Baghdad.
 He received his bachelor's degree in Electrical Engineering from the University of Mosul in 1977.
 He is the Chairman of the Popular Mobilization Commission and the Chairman and Founder of the Ataa Movement.
 Until July 2020, Al-Fayyad was the Iraqi Prime Minister’s National Security Advisor.

 On 8 January 2021, the U.S. Treasury Department sanctioned Al-Fayyad for "his connection to serious human rights abuse", and addressed his role in the violent repression of Iraqi protests beginning in October 2019.
 During the protests, Iranian-backed militias, headed by Al-Fayyad, used marksmen to fire live bullets, hot water and tear gas against anti-government protesters, leading to many deaths and injuries.
 The sanction was based on the Magnitsky Act and resulted in Al-Fayyad being placed on the Specially Designated Nationals and Blocked Persons List by the Office of Foreign Assets Control's.
+In May 2025, analysts at The Washington Institute for Near East Policy reported that Asa'ib Ahl al-Haq had escalated a political campaign against Al-Fayyad, accusing him of advancing Turkish interests through the incorporation of the Nineveh Guard Forces and Kirkuk Shield Forces into the Popular Mobilization Forces.
+The report described the dispute as part of a broader power struggle within Iraq's Shia political and militia networks.